-CETA moves decisively away from the traditional approach of investment dispute resolution and establishes an independent, impartial and permanent investment tribunal.
-The members of the Tribunal will be individuals qualified for judicial office in their respective countries, and these will be appointed by the European Union and Canada for a fixed term.
-Cases will be heard by three randomly selected members of the Tribunal.
+CETA moves decisively away from the traditional approach of investment dispute resolution and establishes independent, impartial and permanent investment Tribunals.
+The members of these Tribunals will be individuals qualified for judicial office in their respective countries, and these will be appointed by the European Union and Canada for a fixed term.
+Cases will be heard by three randomly selected members.
 Strict ethical rules for these individuals have been set to ensure their independence and impartiality, the absence of conflict of interest, bias or appearance of bias.
+The European Union and its Member States and Canada have agreed to begin immediately further work on a code of conduct to further ensure the impartiality of the members of the Tribunals, on the method and level of their remuneration and the process for their selection.
+The common aim is to conclude the work by the entry into force of CETA.